coq/coq/doc/sphinx/practical-tools/utilities.rst

 the top directory of your project's source tree.
 We recommend using the :term:`logical name` of the project as the name of the top directory.

+**Note:** Make sure that `_CoqProject` has no file extension.
+On Windows, some tools such as Notepad invisibly append `.txt` even when you ask to save the file as `_CoqProject`.
+Also, File Manager doesn't display file extensions.
+You may be better off using a command line interface and an editor such as `vi` that always show file extensions.

 For example, here is a minimal `_CoqProject` file for the `MyPackage` project (the logical name of the package), which includes all the ``.v`` files (and other file types) in the `theories` directory and its subdirectories::